href="http://www.mtv.com/news/articles/1674711/rihanna-talk-that-talk-tracks.jhtml">Talk That Talk

-MTV News' James Montgomery already declared Talk That Talk[/article] "not only the best effort of her career, but arguably the best pop album of 2011," an assessment echoed by the
+MTV News' James Montgomery already declared [article id="1674135"]Talk That Talk[/article] "not only the best effort of her career, but arguably the best pop album of 2011," an assessment echoed by the

 "The [article id="1674711"]best songs[/article] on this lively and often great album sound synth-perfect for that time [the early 1990s].
 'We Found Love' almost criminally recalls the swinging Crystal Waters singles, with triumphant percussion somewhere between church and seventh-inning stretch," the Times writes. " 'Where Have You Been' is even better, with hard, chilly synths, snares from the poppier side of house music, and Rihanna moving in and out of a curled Siouxsie Sioux tone."

 target="_blank">Spinawards the set an 8 out of 10, complimenting the "occasionally perfect pop" songs on the record and noting the set is easily Rihanna's most cohesive to date.

 target="_blank">Rolling Stonealso notes that Talk is far more than a collection of singles.
 "Rihanna's sixth album is her tightest, most assured yet — a relentlessly catchy and danceable pop album, with first-rate contributions from top songwriter-producers," the magazine writes.